hiamtrung103/ChatAI-WPF-C_Sharp/README.md

 ### Description
 TrungAI is an AI-powered chatbot application developed using .NET C# and WPF.
-This application allows users to interact with an AI model (GPT-3.5-turbo-16k) for various purposes by sending messages and receiving AI-generated responses.
+This application allows users to interact with an AI model (GPT-3.5-turbo-16k, GPT-4) for various purposes by sending messages and receiving AI-generated responses.
 Users can customize the AI's behavior using several inference parameters.

 ### Features
 - **AI Interaction**: Engage in conversations with the AI for various use cases.
 - **Customizable Responses**: Adjust the AI's response characteristics using parameters such as Max Tokens, Temperature, Top P, Frequency Penalty, and Presence Penalty.
 - **User-Friendly Interface**: Easy-to-use chat interface built with WPF.
+- **MongoDB Integration**: Stores chat data in MongoDB for persistence and analysis.

 ![Image](https://cdn.discordapp.com/attachments/1197399672633950288/1254394410074902578/image.png?ex=66795554&is=667803d4&hm=5bfdf9791773262834e5fa4043f1a9d5049c1aecb44a1629a008822e78ee105e&)

 ### Technologies Used
 - **.NET Framework**